 However, Milwaukee remains a great place for bowlers and you can find a wide range of houses here that offer league bowling, night bowling, jumping bars, game arcades, mini bowling and more.

-Here are nine unforgettable places to rent some shoes in Brew City ...
+Here are some unforgettable places to rent some shoes in Brew City ...

 1. Bay View Bowl